tchitchek-lab/CellVizR/README.md

 ## 1.1 Workflow overview

-In the `CellVizR` workflow, an S4 object is created to store data and sample information is implemented for analysis.
+In the `CellVizR` workflow, an S4 object is created to store data, sample information as well as the different performed analyses.
 This stored information will allow performing the statistics and visualization of the dataset.

 <img src="./README_files/workflow.png" width="90%" style="display: block; margin: auto;" />